How It Works

 • High system availability and resilience standards

-IPN works closely with regulators and industry participants to ensure that the platform remains secure, reliable, and trusted as a critical part of Namibia's national payment infrastructure.
+• Built in close collaboration with regulators and industry to ensure a secure, reliable, and trusted national payment infrastructure

 Safety and Security